 c) Return during the regular semester immediately following their suspension semester.

 Students readmitted after suspension are subject to the terms of probation.
 As suspension can occur only once, a student who does not meet the terms of probation when readmitted after suspension is dismissed.

-Students who have been suspended and who subsequently fail to maintain the minimum academic requirements of UHM or their collage, school, or program or fail to meet the terms of probation may be dismissed.
+Students who have been suspended and who subsequently fail to maintain the minimum academic requirements of UHM or their collage, school, or program or fail to meet the terms of probation may be dismissed at the end of Spring semesters.
 Such students will be readmitted only in unusual circumstances and only after they sit-out for a minimum period of a year and demonstrate a readiness to return to UHM.
 The procedure for readmission as a pre-major student through the Mānoa Advising Center can be found at http://manoa.hawaii.edu/undergrad/mac/readmission-dismissal/.
 Students admitted on probation may be dismissed again if they fail to maintain the minimum academic requirements or to meet the terms of probation.